 My Life In France is such a delicious read and made me want to hop on the next plane and relocate across the pond to follow in Child's steps.
 After some consideration the idea wasn't very practical, this yummy autobiography did jump start my own interest in cooking.
 With the picturesque and romantic life Julia and Paul lead, this book left me with a bigger appetite to experience life with more vivacity.

-On a side note: In 2005, Julia Child's life was merged with that of Julie Powell; a blogger turned author who cooked her way through Child's famous Master the Art of French Cooking.
+In 2005, Julia Child's life was merged Julie Powell; a blogger turned author who cooked her way through Child's famous Master the Art of French Cooking.
 The novel was eventually adapted to the big screen in 2009 with Meryl Streep and Stanley Tucci, respectively playing Julia and Paul, with Amy Adams fronting as Powell.